ars1mm/zaimuniversity/lib/docs/database_schema.md

 ## Database Relationships

-1. **One-to-one relationship between Users and Students/Teachers**
+1. **One-to-one relationship between Users and Students/Teachers/Supervisors**
-   - Each student/teacher record is associated with exactly one user record
+   - Each student/teacher/supervisor record is associated with exactly one user record

-2. **One-to-many relationship between Departments and Users (supervisors)**
+2. **One-to-many relationship between Supervisors and Departments**
-   - A department has one supervisor
    - A supervisor can manage multiple departments
+   - Each department has one assigned supervisor

 3. **One-to-many relationship between Departments and Courses**
    - A department offers multiple courses